gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Changed UCCS to CCS.

-* Public keys of just joined Clients can be in rekeying messages.
+* Authentication credentials of just joined Clients can be in rekeying messages.

 * Revised names of new IANA registries.